kossnocorp/typesaurus.com/src/content/docs/get-started/schema.md

 ## Renaming collection

-If you want to use different path to access Firestore (e.g. to keep legacy naming), you can use `name` method:
+If you want to use a different path to access Firestore (e.g. to keep legacy naming), you can use `name` method:

 ```ts
 import { schema } from "typesaurus";